 - making the order is in the child’s best interests.

 There are a variety of reasons a carer may not be willing to agree to becoming a permanent care parent, even though they are willing to commit to caring for the child until they are 18.
-Examples include: where the child has complex medical or other issues that mean they will need on-going casework support; for cultural reasons; or where there is a significant degree of conflict with the birth parents they could not safely manage without ongoing assistance.
+Examples include where the child has complex medical or other issues that mean they will need on-going casework support; for cultural reasons; or where there is a significant degree of conflict with the birth parents, they could not safely manage (i.e. the expectations related to the child’s contact with their birth parents) without ongoing assistance of the department.

-Long-term out of home care is the least preferred approach as the child will continue to experience having the state involved in decision-making for them.
-However, it may be the best available option and provides a degree of permanency.
+Long-term out of home care is the least preferred approach as the child will continue to experience having the State involved in decision-making for them.
+However, it may be the best available option and provides a degree of stability.

 Long-term care orders cannot be made with respect to a child in short-term kinship or foster care, or residential care.